Eddie Eagle: Effectiveness

 In 2001, pediatrician Geoffrey Jackman observed that although the Eddie Eagle program "has been promoted heavily, it never has been evaluated formally to prove that it works.
 If gun safety education gives parents a sense of complacency without fundamentally altering child behavior, then it might do more harm than good."

 The NRA reports several examples of program successes in which children who were in live situations where a gun was found lying around did exactly as the program instructed them to.
-They say that a decline in accidental gun deaths dating from the 1980s is due to the program, a claim that is contested by safety experts.
+The NRA states that a decline in accidental gun deaths since the 1980s is due to the program, a claim contested by several gun-safety researchers.

 In contrast, a 2002 study conducted by North Dakota State University concluded the program was not effective at keeping children safe.
 The study aimed to evaluate the effectiveness of gun training programs on preschool children.
 It examined the three main targets of the program: teaching children a safety message; how to react to a firearm in a controlled setting; and how to react in a real-world situation.
 The study found that although the Eddie Eagle program was effective at teaching children the safety message (5 out of 11), only 1 out of 11 was able to react correctly to the role play situation, and none of the students were able to react properly in a real-life situation.

 Training program

 The program, administered in schools by trained law enforcement officers assisted by a volunteer, teaches children a litany to follow should they encounter a firearm: "Stop!
 Don't touch!
 Leave the area!
 Tell an adult!"

 Instructional materials, including workbooks and videos, can be downloaded at no cost via the Eddie Eagle webpage.
-The Eddie Eagle mascot costume cost $2800 in 2015.

 The NRA encourages parents and other adults to reach out to schools and inform them of the availability of the program.
 The NRA provides classroom materials for schools and other non-profit institutions free of charge.